Skip to Content

 Go to Lounge Beach Scala dei Turchi

-Also located on Majata Beach, Lounge Beach Scala dei Turchi is another possible place to eat or drink.
+Also located on Majata Beach, Lounge Beach Scala dei Turchi is another option for eating or drinking.
 Located near the Stair of the Turks, you’ll have excellent views of the white cliff and the surrounding coastline.

 How to Get to Scala dei Turchi in Sicily